ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 ## [From _The Anderson intelligencer._](https://chroniclingamerica.loc.gov/lccn/sn84026965/1869-03-18/ed-1/seq-4)

 #### 1869-03-18 &middot; Anderson Court House, S.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ladies Should Read Newspapers.?
+It is a great mistako in fdraale educa?
+tion to keep a^oung lady&#x27;s time and at?
+tention: devoted to only fashionable liter?
+ature of the day.
+If you would, qualify
+her for conversation, yon must give her
+something to talk about?give heredwa­
+ttiDih with, the actual world, with the outer
+World&quot; and its transpiring events.
+Urge
+her to read nowspapers, and become fa­
+?mliar with the present character and im
 provement of our race.
 Histoiy is of
 some importanco; but the past world is
 ^a^d, we have nothing to do with it Our